Jrmcneil/game-of-life-go/README.md

 ##Description

 Conway's Game of Life in Go.
 Exercise in writing tested Go.
-And maybe concurrency... we'll see
+And maybe concurrency... we'll see.
+Modelled after an exercise done at a Global Day of Code Retreat a few years ago.
+Commits are pedantic by design.

 ##Rules of the game